 - Greater levels of enjoyment from life’s simplest pleasures

-- More life fulfillment by living life instead of living vicariously through others
+- More life fulfillment by experiencing life instead of living vicariously through others

 I was a brand new man as I found a new zest for life!
-My sexual energy was always full which allowed me to pursue my definition of success in life.
+My sexual energy was always full which allowed me to pursue my definition of success.